A Pilot Returns: Synopsis

-During the 1940-1941 Italian invasion of Greece, an Italian pilot is shot down and captured by British forces who place him in a prisoner-of-war camp.
+During the 1940-1941 Italian invasion of Greece, an Italian pilot is shot down and captured by British forces who place him in a prisoner-of-war camp run by the Greek Army.
 While there he meets and falls in love with a young Italian woman who has volunteered to care for the prisoners.
-After escaping from the British, he manages to steal a plane and return to Italy for further duty.
+After escaping from the Greeks, he manages to steal a plane and return to Italy for further duty.
 On his arrival he learns that Greece has been successfully conquered by the Axis Powers.